THE PACIFIC COAST HIGHWAY

 ‘Why should we lie about landing on the moon?’ he says.
 ‘And why would we lie about it six times?’
 It is clear that the thought of twelve honourable men lying about their work and their achievements in space is not one that Charlie finds agreeable.

-After lunch, Charlie and his wife, Dorothy, share a zodiac in which I am riding in to visit Beechey Island, a windswept speck in the middle of the nowhere.
-This is the last resting place of the only three bodies buried from the doomed Franklin expedition of the Northwest Passage in 1845.
-I trudge over the rock-hard surface where centuries of erosion by wind, water, and ice had ground the shoreline of the rocky islet down to smooth pebbles, cleverly cemented together with coarse sand.
+A day later, Charlie and his wife, Dorothy, share the same zodiac in which I am riding to visit the bleak Beechey Island, a windswept speck in the middle of nowhere.
+This is the last resting place of three men from the doomed 1845 Franklin expedition of the Northwest Passage.
+Because they died prior to the disappearance of the Erebus and the Terror, these three are the only crew members that had been buried.
+I trudge over the rock-hard surface where centuries of erosion by wind, water, and ice has ground the shoreline of the rocky islet down to smooth pebbles, which nature has cleverly cemented together with coarse sand.
 The desolation is almost overwhelming.
 I pause to chat with Charlie, who is also viewing the gravesite.

-Despite the optimism of his lecture this morning, I get the feeling that Charlie’s comments may come from experience.
+Despite the optimism of his lecture last night, I get the feeling that Charlie’s comments may come from experience.
 When the Apollo 16 lunar module landed on the moon, the astronauts had already experienced a communication problem, which had resulted in a delay that affected the length of time they could spend on the moon.
 They had also landed some 200 metres from their planned touch-down location, resulting in having used extra fuel.
 In all, they had been on the moon for a total of 72 hours, with just over 20 hours of time collecting samples from the designated lunar surface.
-They knew when they had landed that there was no room for error if they were to rendezvous with the orbiting command/service module, and that they would only get one opportunity to make the connection.
-Despite the extra 96 kilograms in rock and soil samples they collected, they did have enough fuel to jettison themselves off the surface, and to successfully return.
+They had known when they landed on the surface of the moon that there was no room for error if they were to rendezvous with the orbiting command/service module.
+They would only get one opportunity to make the connection.
+Despite the extra 96 kilograms in rock and soil samples they collected, they did have enough fuel to jettison themselves off the surface and to successfully rendezvous with the orbiting module.